fvilardi/Project1/README.md

-# Code from project Trainsquare
+# Code for entities I worked on from project Trainsquare